Student Collaboration at Edmonton's Riverdale School

-Inner City High School will be closed March 24-28 for Spring Break.
-We will resume normal school hours on Monday, March 31, 2025.
-If you are experiencing crisis in the period that we are closed, please access these resources for support.
+Inner City High School will be closed from Friday, December 19, 2025 until 2026.
+We reopen Monday, January 5, 2026.
+If you are experiencing crisis in the period that we are closed, please access the resources below for support.

 Outside of Edmonton, 780-482-INFO (4636)